WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

 = 1.9.1 =
-* New Meta box on the Edit screens; code cleanup and bug fixes;
+* New Meta box on the Edit screens; Modifed match title algorithm; code cleanup and bug fixes;

 == Changelog ==

 = 1.9.1 =
 * New: Meta box on the Edit Posts, Pages and custom post type pages to easily add the location of the URL of the thumbnail image
+* Modified: Refined match title algorithm.
+Previously this would match the post title with both the title and content
 * Modified: Widget initialisation
 * Modified: Massive code cleanup and more documentation in the WordPress settings page